Paul G. Gaffney II

 Gaffney is the recipient of Defense and Navy Distinguished Service Medals, Legions of Merit (4), Bronze Star (w/”V”), the Naval War College's J. William Middendorf Prize for Strategic Research, and the Potomac Institute for Policy Studies Navigator Award, the Aquarium of the Pacific Ocean Conservation Award, and has been inducted into the Naval Meteorology and Oceanography Command Hall of Fame.
 He has served on several boards of higher education and was a member of the Ocean Studies Board of the United States National Research Council.
-He is a director of Diamond Offshore Drilling Inc., and currently serves as a Fellow of the Urban Coast Institute at Monmouth University.
+He served as a director of Diamond Offshore Drilling Inc., and currently serves as a Fellow of the Urban Coast Institute at Monmouth University.
 In 2010, he was elected to the National Academy of Engineering for technical leadership in naval research and development and its impact on U.S. defense, ocean policy, and the Arctic.
 He has chaired National Academies’ Committees on: assessment of hydrokinetic energy, domestic transportation of energy fluids, and understanding and predicting the Gulf of Mexico Loop Current. and chaired a National Academies consensus study on the Gulf of Mexico Loop Current.

 Gaffney retired from Monmouth University in August 2013.
 His contributions to the success of Monmouth University and its athletic programs during his tenure were noted in a February 2016 retrospective.
 The University’s competition basketball court is named in his honor as "Gaffney Court."

-Following his retirement from Monmouth University, Gaffney has remained active in academia, and was the guest speaker at the hooding ceremony for master's and doctoral graduates of the Arnold School of Public Health at the University of South Carolina in May 2014.

-More recently, Gaffney co-authored a March, 2020, editorial with Jesse H. Ausubel in response to the economic effects of the coronavirus on maritime and coastal industries, arguing for increased investment from the United States in the Blue Economy.
-He is currently counselor to the Dean of Engineering and Computing at the University of South Carolina.
+More recently, Gaffney co-authored a March, 2020, editorial with Jesse H. Ausubel in response to the economic effects of the COVID-19 pandemic on maritime and coastal industries, arguing for increased investment from the United States in the Blue Economy.
+He is currently counselor to the dean of engineering and computing at the University of South Carolina.
 He was selected in September 2020 as a member of National Academies’ Committee on Defense Research at Historically Black Colleges and Universities and other Minority Serving Institutions.